unyxium/data_project/README.md

   - aboard - Total number of people aboard.
   - fatalities - Total number of fatalities of those aboard.
   - ground_fatalities - Total number of fatalities of those outside of the aircraft.
+  - latitude, longitude - coordinates collected from OpenStreetMap's _Nominatim_ Geocoding API, using data from the location field.
   - summary - A brief explanation of the incident in plain English.
 Mostly not usable for this data analysis.